brandur/rhttpserve/README.md

     $ export RSERVE_PRIVATE_KEY=
     $ export RSERVE_HOST=localhost:8090

+We use a local host value, but it could just as easily be something like `serve.example.com`, just as long as rserve is listening on that server.

 Because you'll likely be running the client locally, it might be useful to store these values in your `.zshrc` or